-In Campaignion, you can create actions to target three kinds of dataset:
+In Impact Stack, you can create actions to target three kinds of dataset:

-1/ A geographically mapped, pre-defined dataset such as UK MPs or local councillors, where the end user will enter their postcode to be connected with the right target.
-These are provided to clients paying for email to target functionality.
+1/ Ready to use geographically mapped datasets such as UK MPs or local councillors, where the end user will enter their postcode to be connected with the right target.

-2/ Custom datasets where you load your own target or target dataset into your Campaignion installation.
+2/ Custom datasets where you load your own target or target dataset into your Impact Stack installation.

 You can select which dataset you want to use, or add your own custom targets, by clicking ‘Edit your target dataset’.
 You can find out how to load your own custom dataset here.

-You can also control whether supporters can edit the message (set to ‘on’ by default) and how to display multiple targets (for datasets where there are multiple targets, such as Welsh Assembly Members or MEPs, or for your custom datasets)
+You can also control whether supporters can edit the message (set to ‘on’ by default).

 If you want users to be able to email one or more of the possible targets, they’ll see them displayed like this, with the facility to deselect any they choose, and to individually edit the messages.